briviamoon/Safari-Connect/README.md

 ##  License

-This project is protected under the [LICENSE](...)
-License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [GNU Affero General Public License v3.0](https://github.com/briviamoon/Safari-connect/LICENSE) License.
+For more details, refer to the file.

 ---

 ##  Acknowledgments

-- If you Feel Like this is something that could help alot of people go into bussines, or even yourself, IDK, you're welcome to contribute.
+- If you Feel Like this is something that could help alot of people go into bussines, or even yourself, you're welcome to contribute.

 ---